iotaledger/susee-streams-poc/test/README.md

  ```

 The whole communication between the *x86/PC Sensor* remote control and the
-*streams-poc-lib test application* can be reviewed in the *IOTA-Bridge* log.
+*streams-poc-lib test application* can be reviewed in the *IOTA Bridge* log.

 Please note that during the process the *Sensor* and the *IOTA Bridge* switched from
 [uncompressed messages](../sensor/README.md#deveuis-and-compressed-streams-messages) to compressed
-messages (search for `208 Already Reported` in the log output above).
+messages (search for `208 Already Reported` in the *IOTA Bridge* log output).
 After the *IOTA Bridge* responded the `208 Already Reported` status, the *Sensor* uses the
 'message/compressed' endpoints of the *IOTA Bridge*.

-As with the x86/PC version of the *Sensor* app the console log of *IOTA-Bridge* and the test application will
+As with the x86/PC version of the *Sensor* app the console log of the *IOTA Bridge* and the test application will
-contain the length of transferred binary data (*IOTA-Bridge*) and the subscription link and subscriber
+contain the length of transferred binary data (*IOTA Bridge*) and the subscription link and subscriber
 public key (*Streams POC Library* test application).

 The subscription link and public key then must be used with the management-console to accept the subscription as being